 Truly for me cancer was really a blessing in disguise.

-I'm extremely grateful for knowledge I gained and was able to change my life and giving a chance to help others.
+I'm extremely grateful for knowledge I gained and was able to change my life.

 My credentials :